gulshandeep-kaur/PPS_2022/2221042/prog4.md

-## Program 4: write a code to display a username and roll no.
+### Program 4: Write a code to display a username and roll no.
 ```C
 #include<stdio.h>
 int main()